 Social distancing for expectant moms and labor and delivery partners

-According to the Centers for Disease Control and Prevention (CDC), pregnant women and babies are not a high-risk population for COVID-19.
-However, women should take precautions to stay as safe as they can, including staying in the house and avoiding public places, maintaining the social distancing and good hand hygiene that are recommended by local and state governments.
+According to the Centers for Disease Control and Prevention (CDC), you are more likely to get seriously ill from COVID-19 if you are pregnant.
+Certain underlying medical conditions and factors such as age or occupation can add to your risk for developing severe illness.
+If you could become pregnant, take precautions to stay as safe as possible, including staying in the house and avoiding public places, wearing a mask, and maintaining the social distancing and good hand hygiene that are recommended by government and health officials.

-“This is especially important during that last two or three weeks leading up to delivery,” said Jennifer C. Evans, M.D., MPH, system vice president, women’s and pediatric services for Norton Healthcare.
+“This is especially important during that last two or three weeks leading up to delivery,” said Jennifer C. Evans, M.D., MPH, system vice president, pediatric services, for Norton Healthcare.
 “The time of delivery is unpredictable, certainly, and a lot of specialists nationwide are really starting to talk about that three weeks preceding the due date.”

 What to do about prenatal and postnatal checks?

-When pregnant women come to Norton Healthcare providers’ offices, we bring them in and take them straight back to the exam room.
-Obstetrics patients can have one visitor at the second-trimester ultrasound.
-Otherwise, for the safety of everyone involved, only patients will be allowed at appointments.
-While we understand this is not preferable, it is in the best interest of everyone.
-We encourage expectant mothers to use FaceTime or other video conferencing tools to allow a significant other to be involved.
+When you’re pregnant and come to Norton Healthcare providers’ offices, we skip the waiting room and take you directly to the exam room.
+Obstetrics patients can have one visitor.
+We encourage expectant mothers to use FaceTime or other video conferencing tools to allow a significant other to be involved if they are sick or can’t attend an appointment.
 If you require support during your visit, please contact your provider’s office before your appointment.
 You will be asked to complete a health screening before you are seen.
 All patients in an outpatient setting must wear either a surgical mask or cloth face covering; we highly encourage you to arrive wearing a mask.
 Learn more about what we’re doing to keep you safer.

 Not all expectant moms or significant others can stay at home due to their careers or personal situations.
 What should they do to protect themselves?